How to create a Checkout extension Magento module

 A new component with the text “New Component - belowEmailFields” will be rendered in the

-component extension point (below the email field on the first step of the checkout).Refer to the Details Page Extension Points image for more information.
+belowEmailFieldscomponent extension point (below the email field on the first step of the checkout).Refer to the Details Page Extension Points image for more information.

 Open your browser inspector to see the

-logged in the console from the onStepsCreated event firing. -
+text "New Component - onStepsCreated"logged in the console from the onStepsCreated event firing. -

 A new component with the text “New Component - Express Payment” will be rendered in the

-component extension point (on the first step of the checkout).Refer to the Details Page Extension Points image for more information.
+expressPaymentMethodscomponent extension point (on the first step of the checkout).Refer to the Details Page Extension Points image for more information.

 Open your browser inspector to see the `cartStore.cart“logged in the console from the component.